 Identify areas where people directly pass things to each other, eg office supplies, and use drop-off points or transfer zones instead.

-Communicate: make sure all workers understand COVID-19-related safety procedures in the new style office working environment and keep them up to date with how measures are being implemented or updated.
+Communicate: make sure all workers understand Covid-19-related safety procedures in the new style office working environment and keep them up to date with how measures are being implemented or updated.

 Maintain social distancing and avoid surface transmission when goods enter and leave the site.

-The new guidance on offices, contact centres and other similar environments, recently published by the Department for Business, Energy and Industrial Strategy, will be updated over time — check for updates via this link.
+The guidance on offices, contact centres and other similar environments, recently published by the Department for Business, Energy and Industrial Strategy, will be updated over time — check for updates via this link.

 The guidance also lists three ways in which employees can raise concerns about working safely in offices — namely through their employee representative, their trade union (if they have one) or the Health and Safety Executive (via an online enquiry form or by phone: 0300 790 6787).